Lorie (singer): 2007–2008: The metamorphosis

-On November 26, 2007, Lorie's fifth studio album "2lor en moi?" was released; it was the singer's most mature album and it is clear that the album's sound is influenced by Tecktonik, the then-new dance.
+On 26 November 2007, Lorie's fifth studio album 2lor en moi? was released; it was the singer's most mature album and it is clear that the album's sound is influenced by Tecktonik, the then-new dance.
 The first single from the album "Je vais vite" showcases Lorie's musical and personal evolution.
 Its follow-up "Play", featuring back vocals by her fiancé Garou, was a worldwide minor club hit.
-On October 3, 2008 Lorie started her "Le Tour 2Lor", which ended in December 2008 to promote the album.
-The last single from the album, "Un garçon", officially released in December 2008, talks about homosexuality; the song and the video were harshly received from the French audience and in consequence, it "flopped", as it received very little coverage.
+On 3 October 2008 Lorie started her "Le Tour 2Lor", which ended in December 2008 to promote the album.
+The last single from the album, "Un garçon", officially released in December 2008, talks about homosexuality; the song and the video were harshly received from the French audience and in consequence, it "flopped", as it received little coverage.
 However, the album was certified Gold for selling at least 185,200 copies as of November 2008.

-“2lor en moi?" was also released on August 18, 2008 in Canada under Garou's record label, Wolfgang Entertainment.
+2lor en moi? was also released on 18 August 2008, in Canada under Garou's record label, Wolfgang Entertainment.
 Lorie also recorded "Heaven's Table", a critically acclaimed duet with Garou for his latest album.
 In June 2008, she wanted to try something new: acting.
-She starred as a lonely and lost ice-skater in the TF1 TV movie "De feu et de glace".
-TF1, satisfied with Lorie's performance, asked her to guest-star as a Parisian model in the highly successful soap opera The Young and the Restless in October.
-According to Yo-Club, as of March 2009, Lorie has officially sold about 8,000,000 records worldwide.
+She starred as a lonely and lost ice-skater in the TF1 TV movie De feu et de glace.
+TF1, satisfied with Lorie's performance, asked her to guest-star as a Parisian model in the successful soap opera The Young and the Restless in October.
+According to Yo-Club, as of March 2009, Lorie has officially sold about 8 million records worldwide.